-The new A&E series Accused: Guilty or Innocent? returned with its fourth episode “Cold Case Killer or Innocent Teenage Girl?” on May 12.
-The show has already explored some complex cases in previous episodes, showing viewers the perspective of the defendants after they are accused of a crime, including a case debating whether a mother attempted to kill her son or was trying to protect him and a man charged with murder who pleaded self-defense.
+The new A&E series Accused: Guilty or Innocent? returned with its fourth episode “Cold Case Killer or Innocent Teenage Girl?” on May 12, 2020.
+The show explored some complex cases in previous episodes, showing viewers the perspective of the defendants after they are accused of a crime, including a case debating whether a mother attempted to kill her son or was trying to protect him and a man charged with murder who pleaded self-defense.

 Where is Angel Bumpass today?